 - The counselor considers any work toward requirements completed prior to the initial discussion with the unit leader.

-- The Scout, his buddy, and the counselor meet (often several times).
+- The Scout, the Scout’s buddy, and the counselor meet (often several times).

 - The Scout finishes the requirements.